johnalpha74/100-Days-of-Python/Day 02/README.md

-# Day 1 - Working with Variables in Python to Manage Data
+# Day 2 - Understanding Data Types and How to Manipulate Strings

 ### Concepts Practised
-- Printing to the Console in Python
+- Python Primitive Data Types
-- String Manipulation and Code Intelligence
+- Type Error, Type Checking and Type Conversion
-- Debugging
+- Data Types
-- The Python Input Function
+- Mathematical Operations in Python
-- Python Variables
+- Number Manipulation and F Strings in Python
-- Variable Naming

-### Band Name Generator